repoze/repoze.formapi/src/repoze/formapi/README.txt

   >>> form.data['title']
   u'Motorcity Detroit USA Live'

-We can also pass in a data object when we instantiate the form.
+We'll often want to initialize the form with default values.
+To this effect we pass in a dictionary object.

   >>> data = {
   ...    'artist': u'Bachman-Turner Overdrive',